Concordium/concordium-node-sdk-js/packages/nodejs/READMEV2.md

 ## getBakerList
 Retrieves a stream of ID's for registered bakers on the network at a specific block.

+If a blockhash is not supplied it will pick the latest finalized block.
+An optional abort signal can also be provided that closes the stream.
 ```js
 const blockHash = "7f7409679e53875567e2ae812c9fcefe90ced8961d08554756f42bf268a42749";
 const bakerIds = await client.getBakerList(blockHash);